pulzze/autoflow-documentation/docs/ids/action-array-split/fields/count.md

-number of elements to split.
+The number of items to include in the first array.
+If count is a negative number, the first array will contain items from the end of the array.